 What Are Fly Masks?

-Fly masks are just like regular masks, but with a few exceptions.
+Fly masks are just like most masks, but with a few exceptions.
 They are mostly made from soft materials like mesh and nylon and serve to protect a horse’s eyes, ears, and muzzle from flies.

 But why are they important?

-Well, flies and other insects can get into sensitive areas like the eyes and ears of your horse.
+Well, flies and other pesky insects can get into sensitive areas like the eyes and ears of your horse.
 This can lead to lots of problems down the line.